stevarino/bedrock-discourse/README.md

 # Pocket Prattle

-A Minecraft Bedrock (aka Pocket Edition) bot that provides server monitoring, Discord relay features, and general server administration features.
+A Minecraft Bedrock (aka Pocket Edition) bot that provides server monitoring, Discord relay, and other server administration features.

 What Pocket Prattle is not: